FPGAwars/apio-wiki-archive/The-apio-examples-package.md

 ![](https://github.com/FPGAwars/apio/raw/develop/wiki/Adding-examples/apio-examples-pkg-02.png)

-There you will see many folder with the names of the supported boards.
-Find the board you want to use for your example and enter into that folder
+There you will see many folder with the names of the **supported boards**.
+Find the board you want to use for your example and enter into that folder.
+If your board does not exist yet, create a new folder with that name

 3. Create a new folder for the example